Amar Singh Thapa: Early Conquests

 Bada Amar Singh led many conquest battles of Western provinces in the Unification of Nepal.
 He was leading the conquest of Langur Gadhi in Gadhwal Region before the outbreak of second Sino-Nepalese War (1791–92 C.E.).
 He reinforced back to Nuwakot travelling around 1000 km in about a month, in defence of Nepalese forces during the second Sino-Nepalese War of 1791–92 C.E.
 In July 1804, he along with Kaji Dalbhanjan Pande informed the Company's in-charge Daroga about the orders of takeover of Butwal plains and continuation of honoring Palpa's former obligations from the King of Gorkha.
 After 1806, the territories of Palpa were kept under the military governorship of him and Kaji Dalbhanjan.
 They set up plans to establish the full Gorkhali authority over the lands by appointing officials and reviewing land grants.
 The general administration of the region was looked over and revenue collection was regulated by them.
 He dissolved the Maafi (rent-free) land grants to Jaisi Brahmins in Butwal area for continuation of payments to Gorkhali soldiers.

+As per historical records, Sardar Chandrabhan Khatri was sent to the western front to assist Thapa and was given a "ritually consecrated royal sword which had been in the king's waist for a few days and was instructed to keep the sword with him in the time of fighting, and that the victory will be his".
 He commanded the Gorkhali Army with Sardar Bhakti Thapa and Hasti Dal Shah in 1804 against Garhwal Kingdom due to the Garhwal's discontinuance of annual payments to Kingdom of Nepal.
 The army succeeded in annexing Garhwal to Nepalese territory extending the territory of Nepal up to the Sutlej river in the west.